Cotton has played important role in my life so I've paid homage to the plant on our cotton pickin' fall front porch.

 Next I decided that I needed a cotton seed bag on my cotton pickin' fall front porch.

-I really don’t have any memory of what cotton seed bags looked like, but you can find the details on how I created this one here: DIY COTTON SEED BAG
+I really don't have any memory of what cotton seed bags looked like, but you can find the details on how I created my DIY cotton seed bag.

 On one end of the porch, I decorated an old chair with some cotton.